Obsessive-Compulsive Disorder Treatment Program Options

 The basic premise behind exposure and response prevention is that compulsion allows obsession to exist by interrupting the habituation process.
 The process of habituation is what causes a person to have less interest in a certain event once that person has witnessed the same event many times.
 For example, if your friends threw you a surprise party every day, you would eventually stop being surprised and thrilled.
 In the same manner, if the compulsion did not exist, the obsession would become less and less interesting until it eventually disappeared.
 Once a compulsion is fulfilled by an obsession, the person feels short-term relief of anxiety.
 The relief serves to reinforce the compulsion like a reward, and it becomes a perpetual cycle.
 Simply put, without compulsion, obsession would not occur and vice versa.

-If you are interested in learning about different treatment options, please contact us at 1-888-997-3147.
+If you are interested in learning about different treatment options, please contact us at 1-888-997-3147(Who Answers?).
 We are happy to help you achieve your goals.

 Medically Assisted OCD Therapy